-• The operation takes about 60-90 minutes in total.
+- The operation takes about 30-40 minutes for each vaginal wall. - Your legs will be raised into stirrups.
+Please let us know if you have any hip or back problems. - Local anaesthetic and weak adrenaline (to reduce any bleeding) is injected into the vaginal wall. - An incision (cut) is made on the wall of the vagina along the prolapse.

-- Your legs will be raised into stirrups.
-Please let us know if you have any hip or back problems. - Local anaesthetic and weak adrenaline (to reduce any bleeding) is injected into the vaginal wall. - An incision (cut) is made on the wall of the vagina along the prolapse. - The skin is gently folded back.
-The fibrous tissue underneath (called the fascia) is pulled and stitched together to tuck the bulge of the prolapse inwards. - The excess skin is removed and the remaining vaginal skin is closed with a row of dissolvable stitches.
+- The skin is gently folded back.
+The fibrous tissue underneath (called the fascia) is pulled and stitched together to tuck the bulge of the prolapse inwards. - The excess skin is removed, and the remaining vaginal skin is closed with a row of dissolvable stitches.